-Kuma no shikiishi (The Bear and the Paving Stone) by Horie Toshiyuki
+Kuma no shikiishi (The Bear and the Paving Stone), by Horie Toshiyuki

 The story is, on its surface, the almost casual account by the Japanese narrator of a brief visit with an erstwhile French friend who has become increasingly preoccupied with his Jewish heritage.
 It acquires thematic depth as a modern-day exploration of the implications of a fable by La Fontaine about a slow-witted bear and an old man who, to assuage their mutual loneliness, have formed a friendship.
-The bear is assigned the task of chasing away flies as his human companion sleeps, and one day the bear unthinkingly throws a paving stone at a fly hovering about the man's face, splitting open his head.
+The bear is assigned the task of chasing away flies as his human companion sleeps, and one day the bear unthinkingly throws a paving stone at a fly hovering about the man's face, splitting the man's head open.
 The moral of the story is, of course, that a stupid friend can be more dangerous than a cunning enemy.
 Horie applies this moral, not without a certain degree of subtlety, to the relationship between the two modern friends from different cultures, thereby putting into question the possibility of such friendship.
 The ending is marred somewhat by the introduction of a great deal of superfluous biographical information about lexicographer Paul-Emile Littré (whose background the Japanese man has been assigned to study as the possible subject of a translation into Japanese) and by an overly pat reversal of roles regarding the question of which of the two friends should be regarded as assuming the bear's role in the fable.

 Several members of the selection committee objected strongly to the story as being more like an essay than a novel (including Ishihara Shintarō, who brusquely dismissed all such efforts as antithetical to the true spirit of fiction, and Kōno Taeko, who criticized the author's lack of artistic imagination).
 Others commended Horie's attempt to deal seriously with the modern European experience at a time when Japan sometimes appears to believe it has nothing more to learn from the West.
 It is true that the author adopts the rather dry viewpoint of an intellectual, and that the style is primarily expository.
 But the (too-)obvious modeling on La Fontaine's fable also shows a clear shaping impulse at work.
 In the final analysis, a flawed but readable story.